 Even if we splurge, I think it’s important not to beat ourselves up over it.
 Not only is tomorrow a new day, but the next second can also be a new beginning and a new opportunity to make a healthier choice.

-So free yourself from the guilt game, and instead start making desserts that not only satisfy your sweet tooth, but also nourish your body the way you deserve to be nourished.
-And bonus, when cake can legitimately pass for breakfast it’s a total win-win, right?
+So free yourself from the guilt game, and instead start making healthy desserts that satisfy your sweet tooth and also nourish your body.
+When cake can legitimately pass for breakfast it’s a win-win!

 What Is "Healthy"?